 As mentioned previously, our income taxes contribute significantly to the wealth and growth of our country.
 It is one of the reasons why the Malaysian authority has been rolling out initiatives to support the growth of Malaysian SMEs as of late.
 Even amidst a global pandemic, our government has been generous in providing sustainable stimulus packages that centre around keeping SMEs alive.

-Originally at 40% in the late 1980s, the Malaysian tax rate for businesses had experienced a gradual reduction standing at a rate of 24% today.
+Originally at 40% in the late 1980s, the business income tax rates in Malaysia had experienced a gradual reduction standing at a rate of 24% today.
 Aside from this drop in our regular tax rates, in 2019, the Malaysian authority has recognised the importance of SMEs by giving the SMEs a special rate of 17% on the first RM 500,000 chargeable income for the year of assessment 2019.

 How to File and Pay Corporate Tax in Malaysia?

-If you have never filed for the corporate tax before, stay tuned.
-Get the in on what you need to know right here with Funding Societies.
+If you have never filed for business income tax before, stay tuned.
+Get in on what you need to know right here with Funding Societies.

 Corporate Tax Deadlines

-The table below outlines submission deadlines, forms and for SME Income Tax filing.
+The table below outlines submission deadlines, forms for SME Income Tax filing.

 |Estimated Tax Payable||Payment Deadline for Estimated Tax||Filing for Tax Return||Payment Deadline for Tax Balance|